 It will also allow you to really get to know the people who will be staying at your place, and you may even make some new friends from it.

 But if that’s not your thing, perhaps you could organize a bottle of wine, champagne, or even a gift basket on arrival for your guests.
 This is your opportunity to get creative and let people have no other option than to give you 5 stars.

 Pro Tip: As an additional business idea to create more of an income on the side, you can co-host with someone.
 Offer to take payments, request to clean the property after every stay, and coordinate guest check-in.
 You could then request a percentage of the rent from that owner for no extra risk.

 Everyone has some sort of secret family recipe that they have got access to.
 This is a simple and easy side hustle that you can get started with today.
 In fact, my wife (a woman of many talents) had a cake business for a couple of years.
 People would pay an absolute premium because of the high demand that was placed on her cakes.

 She found the x-factor.
-A “secret” ingredient that not only made the cakes look amazing but taste even better.
-This was marketed to buyers and people were lining up to get a piece.
+A “secret” ingredient that not only made the cakes look amazing but tasted even better.
+This was marketed to buyers, and people were lining up to get a piece.